TwiFic Doctorward Contest

 Bella grabbed two waters, and sat them on the coffee table before taking a seat on the couch beside me.
 She looked tired, yet anxious.
 I wondered what she had running through her sharp mind to cause such an expression.

-"So, here we are," Bella said as she slipped off her shoes and tucked her feet under her legs.
+"So, here we are," Bella said as she slipped off her shoes.
 "I'm kind of rusty on how to entertain.
 It's been awhile since I've been alone in my apartment with a guy, or anyone for that matter.
 Want me to see if there's a good movie on?"

 I wanted to pull her into my arms and kiss her.
 But, she was in charge.